 position Head Coach

-Meredith Paulicivic is set to begin her fifth season as the head coach of the Ohio State women’s gymnastics program.
+Meredith Paulicivic enters her sixth year as the head coach of the Ohio State women’s gymnastics program after leading Ohio State to a record-breaking 2022 season.
 She joined the Buckeye family in May 2017 and is the fifth head coach in the program’s 51-year history.

 In 2021, Paulicivic led the Buckeyes to their first appearance in the Sweet 16 since the NCAA implemented its new regional format in 2019.
 The team posted a season-best score of 196.525 to advance, good for the 10th highest score in program history.
 Jenna Swartzentruber earned a spot on the all-conference team, garnering second team All-Big Ten laurels after a successful senior campaigning highlighted by four event titles on the year.